Tutorial / 004

 }

 .
-If all is working correctly, we should see the element's symbol:
+If all is working correctly, you should see the element's symbol:

 localhost:3000/elements/gold